openhab/openhab-docs/introduction.md

 The center of this community is the [openHAB community forum](https://community.openhab.org).

-If you have questions about the use of openHAB, before reporting an issue, or for comments and contributions about the documentation, please check the [openHAB community forum](https://community.openhab.org) for solutions and help.
+If you have questions about the use of openHAB, before reporting an issue, or for comments and contributions to the documentation, please check the [openHAB community forum](https://community.openhab.org) for solutions and help.
 More people will see your issue when it is posted in the forum and community members may be able to help you find known solutions/workarounds for your issue.

 Rules about posting an issue and [contributions guidelines](appendix/contributing.html) are in the *Appendix*.